AlanAmuchie9/Indian-Credit-Card-Data/README.md

 # Indian-Credit-Card-Data
 An analysis of the credit card usage in india using SQL
 ## Introduction
 This data analysis project helps to give insight into the use of credit cards in various Indian cities.
-By analysing various trends, we hope to identify trends, make sale and profit driven recommendation
+By analysing this data set, we hope to identify trends, make sale and profit driven recommendation

 ### Problem Statement
 The first step is to define the problem.
 The questions I and the company are trying to answer are:
 1. How does spending vary by card type?
 2. What are the trends in spending amount over the years
 3. What is the average amount spent by each gender
-4. What is the frequency of use in the top 3 cities
-5. What are the cities with the top 10 spendings
+4. What are the cities with the top 10 spendings
-6. How much does each gender spend on different expense types
+5. How much does each gender spend on different expense types
-7. How much was spent in particular cities with the corresponding year
+6. How much was spent in particular cities with the corresponding year

 ### Data Sourcing
 In this project, the dataset used is gotten from Kaggle.
 It has only one table that contains 26,052 rows and 8 columns